Optimal sampling for least-squares approximation: Beyond linear spaces and pointwise samples

 \section{Beyond linear spaces and pointwise samples}

-Up to now, we have considered approximating an unknown function $f : D \rightarrow \bbC$ from a collection of $m$ pointwise samples in an $n$-dimensional approximation space $\cP \subset L^2_{\varrho}(D)$.
+Up to now, we have considered approximating an unknown function $f : D \rightarrow \bbC$ from a collection of $m$ pointwise samples in an $n$-dimensional subspace $\cP \subseteq L^2_{\varrho}(D)$.
 In this final section, we introduce a general framework that significantly extends this setup.
 This section is primarily based on the framework introduced in \cite{adcock2023cs4ml}, which was then further extended in \cite{adcock2024unified}.
 Unlike in previous sections, our presentation will now be less thorough: we aim to convey the main ideas without the full details or variations.
 See \cite{adcock2023cs4ml,adcock2024unified} for in-depth treatments, and \cite{eigel2022convergence,trunschke2022convergence} for related work.

-There are four main extensions we now address.
-First, the target object $f$ need not be a scalar-valued function, but simply an element of a Hilbert space $\bbX$.
-Second, the measurements arise as evaluations of arbitrary linear operators, which may be scalar-, vector- or function space-valued.
-Third, there may be $C \geq 1$ different distinct processes generating the measurements.
-And finally, the approximation space $\cP$ need not be finite-dimensional subspace of $\bbX$.
-Examples that motivate these generalizations are discussed in \S \ref{ss:framework-examples}.
+There are four main extensions we now address: \enum{ \item[(i)] The target object $f$ need not be a scalar-valued function, but simply an element of an abstract Hilbert space $\bbX$. \item[(ii)] The measurements arise as evaluations of arbitrary linear operators, which may, for instance, be scalar-, vector- or function space-valued. \item[(iii)] There may be $C \geq 1$ distinct processes generating the measurements. \item[(iv)] The approximation space $\cP$ need not be a finite-dimensional subspace of $\bbX$. } Examples that motivate these generalizations are discussed in \S \ref{ss:framework-examples}.